-If you have concerns about an unauthorised encampment you can call the police to make us aware of the presence of an encampment.
-However, people need to be aware that there may not be a role for the police there.
+If you have concerns about an unauthorised encampment you can call the police on 101 to make us aware of the presence of an encampment.